cursorweb/Asula-Lang/README.md

 There are no semicolons.

 # Example programs
 These are simple programs to show you around Asula!
 The file extension for a typical Asula file is `.asu`.
 For example `main.asu` is the main file you run.
+[See more programs.](./idea/examples.md)

 ## Hello, World
 ```